|

 the place was packed.
 The owners Mr and Mrs. Richardson were great

-to work for, giving us time out to do concert’s etc.
+to work for, giving us time out to do concert’s etc. Reg had arranged a spot for the band on The Under

 21 Gala Night of Stars at the Sydney Stadium 7/7/65.
 This was a